Shopping for Cicada DSP? Jump to the products: FLX700.4PRO · FLX1400.4PRO · DSP412PRO · DSP88v2

 FLX700.4PRO — DSP for Stage 1–2 Builds

-- Perfect for riders who want control without complexity
+- Perfect for riders who want crossover and EQ control without a separate processor

 - Solves harshness while delivering serious volume